LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 For more information about the capabilities of the implementation, see [Conformance](https://ibm.github.io/FHIR/Conformance).

 ## 2.2 Upgrading an existing server
 The IBM FHIR Server does not include an upgrade installer.
-To upgrade a server to the next version, you can run the installer on a separate server, and then copy the resulting configuration files over to the existing server.
+To upgrade a server to the next version, install the new version to a separate location and copy the configuration files from your existing installation (reconciling any configuration-related changes from the new release in the process).

 To manage database updates over time, the IBM FHIR Server uses custom tools from the `fhir-database-utils` project.
-Through the use of a metadata table, the database utilities can detect the currently installed version of the database and apply any new changes that are needed to bring the database to the current level.
+Through the use of a metadata table, the database utilities can detect the currently installed version of the database schema and apply any new changes that are needed to bring the database to the current level.

 Complete the following steps to upgrade the server:

 1. Run the fhir-installer on a separate server.
 2. Configure the new server as appropriate (`fhir-server/server.xml` and anything under the `fhir-server/configDropins`, `fhir-server/config`, and `fhir-server/userlib` directories).
 3. Back up your database.
-4. Run the migration program (see [Section 3.3.1.3.2 Db2](#33132-db2)).
+4. Run the migration program (see [Section 3.3.1.3 Supported databases](#3313-supported-databases)).
-5. Disable traffic to the old server and enable traffic to the new server
+5. Disable traffic to the old server and enable traffic to the new server.

 ## 2.3 Docker
 The IBM FHIR Server includes a Docker image [ibmcom/ibm-fhir-server](https://hub.docker.com/r/ibmcom/ibm-fhir-server).